 Interims/ progress reports are mailed out to all students at the midpoint of each of the four marking periods.
 The purpose of the interims/ progress report is to inform parents about their child's academic progress in each subject area.
 Interims or progress reports are one in the same.
 As always, parents are encouraged to contact teachers with questions and concerns regarding their child's performance.

-Report cards are distributed during homeroom on these dates, except the end-of-year report cards, which will be mailed to students' homes.
+Report cards are distributed during special homeroom dates, except the end-of-year report cards, which will be mailed to students' homes.
 All unclaimed report cards will be available for pick up in the Counseling Office.

 New Report with 1st & 3rd Quarter Report Cards: